Addictive personality: Cultural correlates of personality

 The concept of enduring personality traits that predispose individuals to addictive behaviors, which is often referred to as the "addictive personality", has been examined not only in clinical psychology but increasingly through a cross-cultural lens.
 Although not formally recognized in diagnostic manuals like the DSM-5, traits such as impulsivity, sensation-seeking, and high neuroticism have consistently been associated with increased vulnerability to addiction.
 Cross-cultural studies using the Five-Factor Model of personality have found that these traits, especially neuroticism and low conscientiousness, are predictive of substance use disorders across diverse populations.
 This suggests a level of universality in the personality–addiction link, even as cultural norms and expressions of addiction vary widely.

 Recent work in cultural psychology and behavioral genetics has further emphasized that while the core traits may be consistent, cultural factors shape how addictive behaviors manifest and are treated.
 For example, societal attitudes toward alcohol, coping mechanisms, and stress vary across countries, influencing how personality traits interact with environmental factors.
 As research becomes more data-driven and global in scope, scholars are moving away from older psychoanalytic models toward integrated frameworks that consider both individual personality traits and cultural dimensions.
 These new approaches provide a richer understanding of addiction risk that respects both universal psychological patterns and culturally specific contexts.

 Co-occurring disorders

 Traits commonly associated with addictive personality, such as high impulsivity, emotional dysregulation, and sensation-seeking, have been proposed as underlying vulnerabilities contributing to both addictive behaviors and other psychiatric conditions.
 Research has also linked these traits to increased risks for anxiety disorders, depressive disorders, and impulse control disorders.
 Additionally, related neurobiological mechanisms, specifically pertaining to emotional regulation and impulsivity, have been noted across addictive behaviors and other forms of psychopathology.

+The prevalence of co-occurrences between substance use disorders and various other mental health disorders does not necessarily point to a specific directionality.
+The risk of developing both substance use disorders and other mental disorders can increase with similar external factors, such as exposure to trauma or stress.
+While pre-existing mental disorders can lead to substance use, substance use disorders can also lead to the onset of mental health issue, making it hard to determine causality.